CamilleDang/proj3/README.md

 #### Computing the average face

-I then averaged all the images to find the average face of the 200 smiling individuals!
+I then averaged all the images to find the average face of the 200 smiling individuals.

 <img width="500" src="pop_avg.png">

 How gorgeous!

 #### Computing my face to the average geometry & the average face to my geometry